All Episodes

 Hi, Steve.

-Yeah, I'm listening on C-Fun.
+Yeah, I'm listening on CFUN.

 Yes, sir.

-Yeah, uh, I just want to say, Art, that radio doesn't get any better than this, your show tonight.
+Yeah, I just want to say, Art, that radio doesn't get any better than this, your show tonight.

-Well, um, yes, it, it, it, uh, I agree with you.
+Well, yes, I agree with you.

-Father Martin, uh, thank you for being you.
+Father Martin, thank you for being you.

 And thank you for bringing such comfort to me and so many other listeners in this time of stressful times.